-I originally painted the panda mural in 2010 to cover up offensive graffiti on the Gazzam Lake water tower.
+I originally painted the panda mural in 2010 as a tribute to my love, bugdozer, and to cover up offensive graffiti on the Gazzam Lake water tower.
 Although I was concerned about making “unsanctioned” public art, I felt someone needed to take action to improve the look of the water tower, which was such an eyesore on an otherwise beautiful wooded walk.

-The original inspiration for the mural came from an online game of photoshop tennis I was playing over email with an artist in the UK, screen name “Bugdozer”.
-He and I met doing photoshop contests on fark.com and posting altered pictures back and forth was a common pastime amongst the fark photoshoppers.
-I had wanted for a while to move Bugdozer’s and my game from the digital into the real world and I saw the opportunity while also performing an act of artistic community service.
-Besides creating a cheery image for people of all ages to enjoy at Gazzam Lake, the mural has had other great results, including that Bugdozer and I were married in 2012!
+The original inspiration for the mural came from an online game of photoshop tennis I was playing over email with an artist in the UK, screen name “bugdozer“.
+We met entering photoshop contests on fark.com and enjoyed sending witty emails and altered pictures back and forth in a game of tennis, a common pastime amongst the fark photoshoppers of the late naughts.
+I had wanted for a while to move bugdozer’s and my game from the digital into the real world and I saw the opportunity while also performing an act of artistic community service.
+Besides creating a cheery image for people of all ages to enjoy at Gazzam Lake, the mural has had other great results, including that bugdozer proposed and we were married in 2012!

 There is always a risk with street art that it will be negatively-altered or suddenly gone.
 I painted a mural in Birmingham UK a few years ago that I absolutely loved that was covered over with a giant tag.
 It really depressed me and after that, I decided unless there’s an art emergency, I’m not doing more street art.
 (I decided since writing this blog post that my mural being painted over does constitute an art emergency and I will remedy the situation as soon as I am able when I’m back in the UK, please stay tuned for a follow-up…)